Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 #### University of Victoria
 - **Departments**: Nursing, Faculty of Human and Social Development, Health Information Science
-- **Programs**: Diploma, Bachlors, Masters with possiblity to continue to PhD in health informatics, Double Degree Master of Nursing
+- **Programs**: Graduate Certificate, Bachlors, Masters with possiblity to continue to PhD in health informatics, Double Degree Master of Nursing
 - [Master of health informatics- Double Degree Master of Nursing and Master of Science in Health Informatics](https://www.uvic.ca/hsd/hinf/graduate/masters/index.php)

    - Our double-degree option lets you study nursing and health informatics side by side.
 You'll become a nursing leader in this rapidly expanding field.
 You’ll study areas of health technology like telehealth and electronic health care records.